Top 35 Android Interview Questions and Answers

 • Clear app data usage: You can clear the app data using the Application Manager under “Settings”.
 This will clear the cache memory and allow some free space to install another app or it will boost up your current app.

-• Compatibility issue: It is always not possible to test mobile apps on all mobile devices, browsers, operating systems, etc. So you need to test your mobile app on as many mobile devices as you can in order to avoid any compatibility issue.
+• Compatibility issue: It is not always possible to test mobile apps on all mobile devices, browsers, operating systems, etc. So you need to test your mobile app on as many mobile devices as you can to avoid any compatibility issues.

 Q #32) How do you find memory leaks in the mobile app on the Android platform?

-Answer: Android Studio is using Android Device Manager (ADM), this ADM is used to detect the memory leaks in the Android platform.
+Answer: Android Studio uses Android Device Manager (ADM), this ADM is used to detect memory leaks in the Android platform.

-When you open ADM in the Android Studio then on the left-hand side of the ADM, you will find your device or emulator in which a heap sign will be displayed.
-When you are running any mobile app then you will see the heap size, memory analysis and other statistics displayed on it.
+When you open ADM in Android Studio then on the left-hand side of the ADM, you will find your device or emulator, in which a heap sign will be displayed.
+When you are running any mobile app then you will see the heap size, memory analysis, and other statistics displayed on it.

 Q #33) What is DDMS?